temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 Presented here are four strategies that you can use in diferent scenarios for making decisions as a team and a team leader.

 ### Team Vote Strategy
-In cases of personal preference like outlined above a team vote is often the best way to resolve an issue.
-Here are the steps:
+In cases of personal preferences like one outlined above a team vote is often the best way to resolve an issue.
+Here are the steps to quickly arrive at a team decision:

 - Call a brief (<1hr) meeting to: 'Make a team decision on xyz'
   - Ask team members to prepare their arguments ahead of time in written form on your 'Decisions' Wiki page (you have one don't you?)